-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water courses. - Use water delivered as a fine spray to control fire and cool adjacent area. - ► DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location.
+- ▶ Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - Fire Fighting Use fire fighting procedures suitable for surrounding area - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location.